TomConlin/Sudiball/README.md

 `0.612372436 * 100 = 61.25%`

 ------------------------------------------------------------------------------
+second note:
 It is easy to unedrestimate the lateral forces in play which to tend to distort the ring from circular to a trifoil or warped from a plane.
 Even small distortions will cause a _TIC!_ when a runner contacts the support ring broadside.

 Two approaches to mitigate the _TIC!_.
 - Use a stronger ring support.
 - Ease the approach onto the support.

 The first needs whatever works, the second is geometery.
-If the support surface is flat and nearly _normal_ or _tangent_ to the curve of the SudiBall it forms little "on ramps" whos easement is related the the width of of the flat surface.
+If the support surface is flat and nearly _normal_ or _tangent_ to the curve of the SudiBall it forms little "on ramps" whos easement is related to the the width of of the flat surface.
 ![conic easement](Gallery/nornal_support.png)

-It also allows covering the support surface with a (replacable)
+It also allows covering the support surface with a (_replacable_)
 sheet material i.e. metal or fancy plastics cut into a strip with a [Cone Calculator](https://duckduckgo.com/?q=cone+calculator&ia=web)

 With a minimal sized ring for a standard three plane SudiBall